 But it seems to have been inspired by even older symbolism.
 Dual snakes coiled around a staff can be seen on the Caduceus, an ancient Greek symbol of Hermes.
 The Eastern esoteric traditions, meanwhile, have long used dual serpents to represent kundalini energy traveling up the spine.

 One of the most significant pieces in the collection is a tiny wood fragment of the cross on which Jesus was crucified.
 I never would’ve noticed it had our guide not pointed it out.
-The tiny fragment is encased in the center of an ornate golden cross, and one needs to look closely to see it.
+The tiny fragment is encased in the center of an ornate golden cross, and one needs to look closely to make it out.

 And speaking of wood fragments, there’s also a supposed tiny piece of Noah’s Ark.
 According to the Old Testament, the ark landed atop Mt.
 Ararat, which has long been considered sacred by the Armenians and even a symbol of the country itself.
 The mountain now lies just over the border in Turkey, however.